dockur/samba/readme.md

     You can set the `USER` and `PASS` environment variables to modify the credentials for the share from their defaults (user `samba` with password `secret`).

     You can set `UID` and `GID` environment variables to change the user/group id's, and set `RW: false` to make the share read-only.

+    You can set a different path for the pass file, by changing the variable `PASS_SECRETFILE`.
+Have in mind that passsing the secret it will override the `PASS` value.

     If you need more advanced features, you can modify the [smb.conf](https://github.com/dockur/samba/blob/master/smb.conf) file in this repo, and bind mount it to the container like this: